joshje/has-js/README.md

 has-js
 ======

+Adds the class "has-js" to the body to prevent fallback content from showing.
+Removes this class if an error occurs.

-One line of javascript to add a class "has-js" to the body.
-Use it in your CSS to hide fallback elements.
+Use this class in your CSS to hide fallback elements.

 Usage
 -----